-Rigorous Nursing programs are almost always considered full-time and with semester-by-semester schedule changes.
+Rigorous nursing programs are almost always considered full-time and have semester-by-semester schedule changes.
 Wage uncertainty due to class or clinical schedules may contribute to students leaving their program to work consistently or more hours.
-Students who have established families or are without other financial resources are particularly at risk; those in accelerated BSN programs and LPN programs often have a prior degree and were in the workforce before deciding to pursue a degree in nursing.
+Students with families or limited financial resources are especially vulnerable.
+Those who already hold a bachelor's degree and aspire to pursue a nursing career are ineligible for Pell Grants, regardless of the nursing program they choose, resulting in a substantial out-of-pocket cost.
 Consistent income for training in an educational program may be pivotal to supporting this population.

-Nursing Education in the Post-Covid Era
+Nursing Education in the Post-COVID Era

-The landscape of clinical education post-covid is stark due to the aforementioned attrition.
+The landscape of clinical education post-COVID is stark due to the aforementioned attrition.

 Nursing programs struggle to find appropriate and available clinical sites and clinical faculty.
 Apprenticeship programs can build bridges between healthcare agencies and educational programs, providing sites for clinical training to support their student employees in meeting their educational requirements.

 Due to attrition rates, producing practice-ready nurses is paramount to support quality patient care and health outcomes.
 Apprenticeships provide opportunities for nursing students to take a clinical role while in nursing school and to orient to the systems used within health care agencies to provide a continuum of care.
-On-the-job training is integral to being practice-ready and provides work experience for the apprentice to develop soft skills such as flexibility, communication, critical thinking, and professional attitude.
+On-the-job training is integral to being practice-ready and provides work experience for the apprentice to develop soft skills such as flexibility, communication, critical thinking, and a professional attitude.
 Well-structured apprenticeship programs will support both student training and patient safety through competency-based training and evaluation.
 The DOL has apprenticeship framework recommendations, including a competency-based approach (Congressional Research Service, 2025).

-The American Academy of Colleges of Nursing (AACN) has transitioned to competency-based curriculum standards for BSN education (American Association of Colleges of Nursing, 2021).
+The American Academy of Colleges of Nursing (AACN) has transitioned to competency-based curriculum standards for bachelor's degree in nursing education (American Association of Colleges of Nursing, 2021).
 These competency-based standards are well-positioned to guide apprentice programs in creating training, evaluation criteria, and checklists, ensuring that trainees gain skills and are competent to provide safe, appropriate care.
 After a trainee completes their degree and attains their nursing license, transitioning to a nurse role within the agency should be seamless with minimal onboarding time.